top of page

 And it encourages clarity.

-And as an employee you must be clear about what you want, and what your goals are, or you’re going to find yourself unhappy and resentful because you’re un-grounded and blown about by the winds of the organization.
+And as an employee you must be clear about what you want, and what your goals are, or you’re going to find yourself unhappy and resentful because you’re ungrounded and blown about by the winds of the organization.

 As Lewis Carroll’s Cheshire Cat said, paraphrased: “If you don’t know where you’re going, any road’ll get you there.”

-So, coming back around to importance, essentially what I’d like you to take away from this is that importance is tied to those things that we value—our personal goals and mission, or the goals and mission of our organization.
+So, coming back around to importance, essentially what I’d like you to take away from this is that importance is tied to those things that we value—our personal goals and mission, or the goals and mission of our team or organization.

 Importance is tied to those things that we value—our personal goals or the goals and mission of our organization.